gbv/login-server/README.md

 The login server can further be used to authenticate users against other services so users can proof their identities.

+Directory [`bin`](bin) contains helper script for administration of a server instance such as listing user accounts and managing local providers.

 ## Test
 Tests use the same MongoDB as configured in `.env`, just with the postfix `-test` after the database name.